Skip to main content

 Legal Services Ad

 Voters connected to the University of Nevada, Reno were in the crowds at the Oct.
-31 rally for Kamala Harris, current vice president and 2024 democratic nominee for president.
+31 rally for Kamala Harris, current vice president and 2024 Democratic nominee for president.

 Current university students, alumni and even some high school students unable to vote in this election crowded into the Reno Events Center for Harris’ speech.
 These young supporters told the Nevada Sagebrush that their voting plans are tied to issues that have frequently made headlines this election season, including abortion, healthcare, immigration and the war in Gaza.